guolipin/StudentLife/README.md

 ## Description
 ### results
 For time serise plots, please check results.
+Please modify the data path in the .ipynb files.